Anonymous7code/mlpack/README.md

 settings) they should be added to your PATH and you can call them directly.
 The documentation below assumes the executables are in your PATH.

-Consider the 'mlpack_knn' program, which finds the k nearest neighbors in a reference dataset of all the points in a query set.
+Consider the 'mlpack_knn' program, which finds the k nearest neighbours in a reference dataset of all the points in a query set.
 That is, we have a query and a reference dataset.
 For each point in the query dataset, we wish to know the k points in the reference dataset which are closest to the given query